polyclick/polyclick-starter/README.md

 ## Usage

-1. Clone this repo from `https://github.com/alexweber/es6-jspm-gulp-boilerplate.git` or install via npm: `npm install es6-jspm-gulp-boilerplate`
+1. Clone this repo from `https://github.com/polyclick/es6-jspm-gulp-boilerplate.git`
 2. Run `npm install` in the root directory
 3. Run `jspm install` in the root directory
 4. Run `gulp` or `npm start` to start the local dev server (you may need to install Gulp locally using `npm install -g gulp`)